My Gas Furnace Won’t Ignite

 Here at John Nugent & Sons, we routinely receive phone calls from residents of Fairfax, Arlington, Reston, and throughout Northern VA who say something to the extent of “my gas furnace won’t ignite.”
-We’re directly in the middle of the cold season, which makes your gas furnace the most important appliance in your home.
+We’re in the middle of the cold season, which makes your gas furnace the most important appliance in your home.
 If your gas furnace is not working, keep reading today’s blog post for your solution.

 A DIY project shouldn’t be confusing, so the heating and cooling experts at John Nugent & Sons have created simple directions to fix the furnace issue yourself.
 Follow these steps to fix a gas furnace that won’t ignite:

-Check to make sure the furnace filter is clean—if not, replace the dirty filter with a clean filter.
-Also, check to make sure the power to the furnace is on.
+- Ensure the furnace filter is clean—if not, replace the dirty filter with a clean filter.
+Also, check that the power to the furnace is on.
 Finally, make sure the gas supply to the furnace is open.

 Furnace Repair Services in Northern Virginia

 If you’ve followed these steps and your gas furnace still won’t ignite, it’s more than likely you’ll need a furnace repair or replacement.
 And, if needed, John Nugent & Sons offers additional furnace maintenance through our service contracts.
 Worst case scenario, we can also help you with furnace replacement in Fairfax, VA.
-Take preventative measures this winter, and give John Nugent & Sons a call to help you with any and all furnace problems you may be experiencing.
+Take preventative measures this winter and give John Nugent & Sons a call to help you when your gas furnace is not working properly.